-5. Before the con, don’t rigidly plan your schedule solely to please others.
+5. Before the con, a happy cosplayer doesn’t rigidly plan their schedule solely to please others.

 If you try to make everyone happy, you’ll only end up making yourself unhappy.

-Cosplay is great in that it allows for friendships to quickly be made and built out of a love for a series or story.
+Cosplay is great.
+It allows for friendships to quickly be made and built out of a love for a series or story.
 However, you shouldn’t be bending to the whims of others because they wanted to do Outfit A during X time and you’ve already got plans.
 The answer is “Oh well, that’s a shame – let’s do something next time!”
 Repeat it with me.
 Why?
 Because once you bend for one person, you’re inevitably going to bend for everyone.
 And you’re already bending over by making a costume that’s physically impossible to make.